 In refurbished red-brick storefronts across downtown, places like Cuyuna Brewing Co., Red Raven Bike Shop & Cafe and the farm-to-table Iron Range Eatery have injected new life into the town's dining options.
 Nothing tastes better after a long day of riding than a perfectly balanced Yawkey Ale from Cuyuna Brewing, and there's no better place to rest your legs than the patio at Iron Range Eatery.

-Meanwhile, long-standing businesses like North Country Cafe and The Crosby Bar continue to serve up old-school tastes and traditions that never go out of style.
-These places are where you can fuel up in the morning with the biggest pancakes you've ever seen and wind down in the evening with a stiff drink and a meat raffle.
-They've been here since before the trails, and they'll almost certainly outlive us all—but until then, there's nothing like pulling up a barstool at these venerable Crosby institutions and biting into the town's history.
+Meanwhile, long-standing businesses like North Country Cafe and Spalding House Bar continue to serve up old-school tastes and traditions that never go out of style.
+These are places where you can fuel up in the morning with the biggest pancakes you've ever seen and wind down in the evening with a stiff drink and a meat raffle.
+They've been here since before the trails, and they'll almost certainly outlive us all.
+But until then, there's nothing like pulling up a barstool at these venerable Crosby institutions and biting into the town's history.

 Where to Stay

 For a more rustic stay, book one of three Minnesota DNR yurts overlooking Yakwey Mine Lake.
-Built from a Spartan template of insulated canvas tents, wood floors and woodstoves, think of these yurts like rustic camping lite: Similar to a true, backcountry experience, but with bunk beds, shelter and a wood stove to smooth out some of the more intimidating aspects of tent camping.
+Built from a Spartan template of insulated canvas tents, wood floors and woodstoves, these yurts can be considered as rustic camping lite—similar to a true, backcountry experience, but with bunk beds, shelter and a wood stove to smooth out some of the more intimidating aspects of tent camping.